-LeanIX Engineering Values
+SAP LeanIX Engineering Values

 Why?

-Growing as an Engineering department has been an exciting and of course challenging journey.
+Growing as an engineering department has been an exciting and of course challenging journey.
 But we also believe that throughout this time we could maintain fundamental characteristics in the way we do things.
 Those things make our engineering lives rewarding and fun and they're also exciting to talk about in conversations with new talent, people we meet at meet-ups or conferences or when we talk about work with our friends and family.

 How do we use them?